-• Establish remote connection on page 27
+• Establishing remote connections on page 27

 How are schemas mapped

 To synchronize a target system with the One Identity Manager database, you must first map the data models of both systems to each other.
 The data models (schema) are different for each system.
 They must be extended in such a way that they can be uniquely mapped.